hicommonwealth/commonwealth/knowledge_base/Package-Scripts.md

 Description: It sets whether a user is a super admin or not.
 The script accepts 2 optional arguments that indicate the environment in which to set the super admin and whether to enable or disable the super admin.
 The script enables the super admin by default.

 Considerations: This script requires having SUPER_ADMIN_EMAIL or SUPER_ADMIN_WALLET_ADDRESS set in packages/commonwealth/.env.
+The script also requires having Heroku access on any apps in which a super admin status is being updated.

 Examples:
 - `yarn set-super-admin`